How Hills Affect Racecar Braking

 I decided to keep it simple and just see what came out.

 My thought was to try something knowing and acknowledging there are limitations but with the aim of seeing if I could still help you do something useful with the data so many of you have.

 Firstly What Is Actually Going On?

 The big thing is that gravity sneaks into your racecar’s acceleration measurements on hills.

-Gravity acts vertically and more commonly, it is referred to in “g’s.”
+Gravity is about 9.81m/s, acts vertically on your racecar and, more commonly, it is referred to in “g’s.”

 When driving your racing car on a flat race track this means that gravity does not really get involved in your driving.
 Gravity simply acts vertically to keep you on the tarmac.